• Skip to primary navigation

 Cassandra Troughton

 Cassandra Troughton (a.k.a.
-Miss T) is an educational assistant from Canada.
-She has worked with Edmonton Public Schools for over seven years, primarily in the special needs adaptability program (Gr.
+Miss T) is a former educational assistant from Canada.
+She worked with Edmonton Public Schools for over seven years, primarily in the special needs adaptability program (Gr.
 1-6) and as the Health and Wellness lead at her school in Edmonton, Alberta.
 Her passions include health, wellness, and the practice of mindfulness!
 She loves passing on her knowledge of mindfulness to her students and fellow educators.
 You can find her at https://mindfulmisst.com/.

 EXPLORE OTHER GRATITUDE-RELATED POSTS